Inc21/Tempermonkey-Strava-Feed-Filter/readme.md

 capabilities for your Strava activity feed.
 Built with a modular architecture for maximum performance and maintainability.

+> Note: As of v1.2.4, this project also includes a Firefox Extension (desktop and Firefox for Android).
+The userscript remains available.
+Currently, this release has been tested primarily on Firefox (Desktop) and Firefox for Android.

 ![Strava Feed Filter in action](.\src\readme-images\filter-panel-overview.png) *Filter panel*